-In Part 1, we explored whether or not it makes sense to host in China based on a corporation’s needs.
+In Hosting in China: How to Choose a data center Part 1, we explored whether or not it makes sense to host in China based on a corporation’s needs.
 Here in Part 2, we will discuss the network and data center landscapes in China.

 To be able to choose an appropriate data center for hosting in China, we must first gain a basic understanding of the country’s telecom industry.